JuvGut/Heart-Seg-Lmk-Det/README.md

 - [x] Create full size dataset (with all the data)
 - [ ] Run the dataset through the preprocessing of nnUNet full size dataset (with all the data) **currently running**
 - [x] What is brilliant is that the data is sometimes flawed - some of the datasets are mismatched in form of having different files where the coordinate system has been different than for others. -> finally solved (every segmentation matches to the volume.
 Was a hassle.)
-- [ ] Take out all the files with the "mismatched voxels", so there are lots of clean images.
+- [ ] Take out all the files with the "mismatched voxels", so there are lots of clean images. **Then do the split dataset.**
 - find out which configuration to train the model on (2d, 3d_fullres, 3d_lowres).
 - [ ] Think about using "only heart" or "only thorax" or ... images.
 According to Helene, nnUNet doesn't get on well with multiple modalities.